Synthux-Academy/orderorder/Awesome-Synthux-community.md

 Top of this list has the basic official links, further down we're curating a list of community submitted instruments/firmware and other resources either directly or indirectly connected to the Synthux Simple boards.

-As we await the building of a full blown community library, we're trying to share direct links to .bin files (for easy uploading to Daisy Seed), as well as the full code and any relevant demo's.
+As we await the building of a full blown community library, we're trying to share direct links to .bin files or repositories (for easy uploading to Daisy Seed), as well as the full code and any relevant demo's.

 ### Synthux Community invite and code of conduct